timegao/Guess-A-Sketch/README.md

 The following is a listing of application limitations effective the first application release:

 - Guess-A-Sketch is intended for desktop, laptop, and tablet players in a one-device to one-user setting.
 - Guess-A-Sketch supports mouse inputs and touch with finger or stylus.
-We do not recommend the user experience on mobile devices such as phones currently.
-- The game only consists of one single round.
-A single round is defined as every player currently in the game having had the opportunity to draw exactly once.
-The game will end after every round.
-This provides for future extensibility to define a game to consist of multiple rounds.
-- Please note that the canvas does not resize based on window/screen size.
-For the best user experience, we recommend NOT resizing the window after the game has loaded.
-- Erase functionality currently simulates erasing by simply overlaying a white stroke color on the existing white background of the canvas element, instead of removing drawn paths from the existing canvas.
-On the other hand, the clear button, does in fact clear the canvas content.
-- Upon clicking the eraser button, our currently deployed application causes the line width for all existing drawn paths on the canvas to change width.
-This is not an intended effect and is an open issue we are unable to replicate locally.
-- Guess-A-Sketch supports mouse inputs and touch with finger or stylus.
 We do not recommend the user experience on mobile devices such as phones currently because of the limited screen size.
 - At the time of release, the game only consists of one single round.
 A single round is defined as every player currently in the game having had the opportunity to draw exactly once.
 The game will end after each round.
 - The canvas does not support window/screen resizing.
 For the best user experience, we recommend NOT resizing the window after the game has loaded.